Ravichandra-C/Ravichandra-C/README.md

 ### Hi there 👋

 I'm Ravi, a passionate self-taught full stack web developer .
-I'm currently looking for opportunities to build web applications in MERN stack.
+I'm currently looking for opportunities to build web applications in MERN or PERN stack.

 🔭 I’m currently working on [Chapter](https://github.com/freeCodeCamp/chapter)